sing-group/seda/seda-docs/source/installation-and-configuration.rst

 ----

 The original SAPP binaries are available here: http://sapp.gitlab.io/installation/.
 Nevertheless, it is recommended to use the following binaries: http://static.sing-group.org/software/SEDA/dev_resources/sapp.tar.gz.
 This version is the one included in the official Docker image (https://hub.docker.com/r/singgroup/seda-sapp).

+CGA
+---

+CGA can be only executed in SEDA using the official Docker image: https://hub.docker.com/r/pegi3s/cga.

 .. _ram_memory: